trollorder/react-mountain-game/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
 This project was made for the SUTD 2022 Fifth Row Showcase.
 (I think?
-Idk I just offered to code this for fun.)
+Idk I just offered to code this for fun.) <br>
 Made for SUTD Mountaineering Club.
-Redefine your limits.
+Redefine your limits. <br>

 ## Available Scripts